 Sparrow’s Nest of the Hudson Valley was created in 2012 with the simple idea of cooking for the families of local moms diagnosed with cancer.
-The dream to help these caregivers of children started with 6 families and has grown into feeding over 1200 people since the charity’s inception.
-In June of 2017, the charity expanded its mission to include children diagnosed with cancer.
+The dream to help these caregivers of children started with 6 families and has grown into feeding over 1500 people since the charity’s inception.
+In June of 2017, the charity expanded its mission to include children diagnosed with cancer and in April of 2018, the charity expanded its mission to include a 35 mile radius from our kitchen.
 With your support, and the help of our local business community, we have not turned away a single family fitting our mission statement.

 Because of your generosity, word of our mission continues to spread and the need for warm meals and big hugs continues to grow.
 This charity is about so much more than food.
 It is about community.
 It is about offering stress and financial relief to a family whose world has been turned upside down.
 It is about providing homemade dinners to families who have no time to cook and giving recipients precious time to focus on their families.
 It is about giving these families some normalcy, when nothing seems normal at all.

 Thank you for your continued support of our mission.
 Without you, we could not touch the lives of so many.